Rotator Cuff Surgery & Repair - Dr. Kevin Kruse

 • Shorter hospital stay

-What are the Risks and Complications of Rotator Cuff Surgery?
+What are the Risks and Complications of Rotator Cuff Repair?

 Rotator cuff surgery is a relatively safe procedure; however, as with any surgery, some risks and complications may occur, such as the following: